AqwamCreates/DataPredict/docs/Tutorials/GettingStartedWithReinforcementLearning.md

 while true do

-  local previousEnvironmentVector = {{0, 0, 0, 0}} -- We must keep track our previous feature vector.
+  local previousEnvironmentFeatureVector = {{0, 0, 0, 0}} -- We must keep track our previous feature vector.

   local action = 1